Thomas Saf-T-Liner: Discontinued models

+Saf-T-Liner HD/Saf-T-Liner HDX

-In 2001, Thomas introduced its current generation of rear-engine bus with the debut of the Thomas Saf-T-Liner HD (HD=Heavy Duty); for 2004, the HD was re-branded as the HDX.
+In 2000, Thomas introduced its current generation of rear-engine bus with the debut of the Thomas Saf-T-Liner HD (Heavy Duty); in 2002, the HD was re-branded as the HDX.

 Serving as the replacement for the Saf-T-Liner ER and WestCoastER, the HD/HDX would use much of the same body, with the exception of the drivers' compartment forward.
 On the outside, the front roofcap was completely redesigned, fairing in the front warning lights; the "School Bus" lettering was changed to a reflective decal.
 In a move to increase visibility, the windshield was enlarged and reconfigured to a 2-piece curved configuration.
 A distinguishing feature of the redesign would be the design of the sideview mirrors.
 To improve forward sightlines, all three sets of sideview mirrors (flat, convex, and blind-spot crossview) were integrated into single roof-mounted units, eliminating a number of brackets.

 Several parts of the redesign reflected the acquisition of Thomas by Freightliner.
 While the chassis remained a Thomas-produced unit, parts of the body were sourced from Freightliner, including the headlights (from the Century Class) and instrument panel (from the Business Class M2 and Sterling trucks).
-In a further move to improve visibility, the instrument panel was centrally-mounted.
+In a further move to improve visibility, the instrument panel was centrally mounted.
 Other changes were intended for the HD/HDX to accommodate a wide variety of bus drivers.
 The HD/HDX includes a fully adjustable driver's seat, a tilt/telescoping steering column, and an optional adjustable pedal cluster.

 Saf-T-Liner EFX

 In the fall of 2011, the Thomas Saf-T-Liner EF was given its most extensive redesign since 1991.
 As part of the redesign, it was re-branded the EFX, bringing its naming in line with the rear-engine HDX model.
-The EFX and the HDX also share the same roof cap design; a large 2-piece curved windshield replaced the 4-pane flat glass unit used previously.
+Production of the EFX began in the spring of 2012.
 Aside from the front grille, the EFX is also distinguished by its use of separate crossview mirrors instead of the integrated units seen on the HDX.
 Inside, the interior is sourced from the 2010 update of the EF; the gauge cluster (sourced from Freightliner) is now offset towards the center of the bus.